kilroybot/kilroy/example/README.md

 ## Prerequisites

-First, you need to have a Discord bot token.
+First, you need to create a Discord bot and obtain its token.
-You can obtain one [here](https://discord.com/developers/applications).
+You can do it [here](https://discord.com/developers/applications).

-Then, you need to find a channel in some Discord server, which you want to use from training.
+You also need to find a channel in some Discord server, which you want to use for training.

 Paste the bot token and channel ID into appropriate entries in the `.env` file.